ingenthr/blogs.ingenthron.org/content/post/not-COVID-19.md

 Day 9 I felt a little worse than the day previous.
 I still had chills and my temps were in the high 99s, eventually going to 100.6F in the evening.
+I still had some GI issues, loose BMs.
 I spoke with the doctor this day.

 The doctor said the symptoms I had sounded a lot like the COVID-19 cases he had seen.
 He said many started with GI.
 He asked some